Today’s Wonder of the Day was inspired by Matthew. Matthew Wonders, “which is the best baseball bat ever.” Thanks for WONDERing with us, Matthew!

 - The New York Yankees have won 27 World Series championships, the most of any Major League franchise.

-- The Chicago Cubs currently have the longest streak of not winning the World Series.
-The Cubs last won the World Series in 1908.
+- The Chicago Cubs currently have the longest streak of the most years between World Series wins.
+The Cubs won the World Series in 1908 and again in 2016, making it a 108-year championship drought.